4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

    :alt: Main Roi Analysis GUI

 7. Save current pipeline in memory.
-    Name of pipeline is is set in dialog window.
+    Name of pipeline is set in dialog window.
 8. Chose which pipeline should be applied to data.
 9. Save current algorithm ands its parameters.
 10. Select profile to be applied.